-Daily average and instantaneous pH trends vary between mainstem sites in 2012 (Figures 10 - 14).
-OR has the least seasonal variability; daily average pH stays below 8.5 and the instantaneous pH has a diurnal swing of approximately 0.8 pH units (Figure 10 and 11).
-Of the Klamath mainstem sites, SV has the most instantaneous exceedances in 2012 to the NCRWQCB Basin Plan water quality objective for the Klamath River.
+Daily average and instantaneous pH trends vary between mainstem sites in 2013 (Figures 10 - 14).
+SV has the least seasonal variability and has an instantaneous pH diurnal swing of approximately 0.8 pH units (Figure 12).
+Of the Klamath mainstem sites, IG has the most instantaneous exceedances in 2013 to the NCRWQCB Basin Plan water quality objective for the Klamath River.

-Seven-year trend comparison (Figure 14) depicts daily average pH peaking in late July and August, with daily average pH exceedances above 8.5 at IG from August through September.
+Eight-year trend comparison (Figure 14) depicts daily average pH peaking in late July and August, with daily average pH exceedances above 8.5 at IG from August through September.

-The spike in pH occurs during peak in river primary productivity and the lowest DO readings, indicative of water quality impairments associated with photorespiration.
-(In 2012, all sites have some data gaps due to probe malfunction and battery failure.)
+The spike in pH occurs during the peak in river primary productivity and the lowest DO readings, indicative of water quality impairments associated with photorespiration.
+(In 2013, all sites have some data gaps due to probe malfunction and battery failure.)

-Figure 30.
-Daily average pH levels for 3 mainstem Klamath River sites in 2012: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Figure 10.
+Daily average pH levels for 3 mainstem Klamath River sites in 2013: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

-Figure 31.
-Instantaneous pH readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2012.
+Figure 11.
+Instantaneous pH readings recorded every 30-minutes for Klamath River at Orleans (OR) in 2013.
 The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5.

-Figure 32.
-Instantaneous pH readings recorded every 30-minutes for Klamath River below Seiad Valley (SV) in 2012.
+Figure 12.
+Instantaneous pH readings recorded every 30-minutes for Klamath River below Seiad Valley (SV) in 2013.
 The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5

-Figure 33.
-Instantaneous pH readings recorded every 30-minutes for Klamath River below Iron Gate (IG) in 2012.
+Figure 13.
+Instantaneous pH readings recorded every 30-minutes for Klamath River below Iron Gate (IG) in 2013.
 The red lines are the NCRWQCB Basin Plan water quality objectives for the Klamath River, 7 < X > 8.5

-Figure 34.
-Daily average pH, 2006-2012 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).
+Figure 14.
+Daily average pH, 2006-2013 at mainstem Klamath River sites: below Iron Gate dam (IG), Seiad Valley (SV), and Orleans (OR).

-Mainstem Klamath Conclusions from Datasonde Data 2012: Instantaneous dissolved oxygen and pH data indicate the impacts to water quality due to photorespiration are most intense at Seiad Valley, but also experienced at all sites to a lesser degree.
+Mainstem Klamath Conclusions from Datasonde Data 2013: Instantaneous dissolved oxygen and pH data indicate the impacts to water quality due to photorespiration are most intense at Seiad Valley, but also experienced at all sites to a lesser degree.
 Temperature impacts are greatest at Seiad Valley at the beginning of the summer but Orleans is greatest from August through September; below Iron Gate Dam has the lowest temperature due to multiple factors associated with the reservoirs and controlled water release.
-Temperature is impacted heavily by ambient air temperature and the temperature of receiving waters; these could be the controlling factors between Seiad and Orleans.
+Water temperature is impacted heavily by ambient air temperature and the temperature of receiving waters; these could be the controlling factors between Seiad and Orleans.